Mkirwa24/se-assignment-8-pitching-a-software-project-Mkirwa24/README.md

 Competitive advantage
 Financial projections

-How to Tailor Your Pitch:
+How to Tailor the Pitch:
-Highlight the Business Case: Emphasize market opportunity, potential revenue, and financial forecasts.
+Highlight the Business Case: Emphasizing market opportunity, potential revenue, and financial forecasts.
-Show Growth Potential: Discuss scalability and market trends.
+Show Growth Potential: Discussing scalability and market trends.
-Risk Mitigation: Address potential risks and management strategies.
+Risk Mitigation: Addressing potential risks and management strategies.
-Team Competence: Showcase the skills and experience of your team.
+Team Competence: Showcasing the skills and experience of the team.
 Example:
 “Our software targets a $10 billion market with a unique AI-driven solution that increases efficiency by 40%.
 We project revenues of $5 million within the first two years, with a clear path to scalability.
 Our experienced team has successfully launched similar products, ensuring robust execution.”